dhruvbird/fs-notifier/README.md

 same. i.e ```/home/username/test01.sh``` can be changed to
 ```/opt/scripts/folder01/folder02/test01.sh```, but you may NOT change
 it to ```/home/username/test03.sh```.
 If you do, then all files
 associated with this script will be re-tried.
+There is however a way
+around this (if you really MUST rename a file).
+See the section
+*Running* below.

 ```email``` is OPTIONAL and if set, an email will be sent to the
 specified address every time a script fails to process a given